DomainDrivenArchitecture/lineagos-fairphone/README.md

 For more details and more informations about specific google functions and dependencies we have removed, take a look at our [installation_guide](https://gitlab.com/domaindrivenarchitecture/ungoogled-fairphone/-/blob/main/installation_guide.md).

-How an arbitrary App is tracking you, can be easily checked by the [exodus][privacy] platform, which is highly recommendable.
+If you are interested how an arbitrary App is tracking you, we can recommend the [exodus][privacy] platform, another website which is highly recommendable for a safer smartphone usage is [mobilsicher][privacyII].

 ## See also
 * https://github.com/JBNCK/fp3_debloater